Rland12/web103_unit4_project/README.md

 ## Notes

 Describe any challenges encountered while building the app or any additional context you'd like to add.

+This would be better if we made the project from scratch instead of forking an old one.

 ## License